wrex/rexs.tools/src/routes/blog/ball-turner/+page.md

 diameter of the one in the spindle.
 Adjust the height of the cutter until the indicator reads zero again when you roll past TDC of the smaller pin.

-## Set screws
+## Screws

+I initially used set screws for the tee slot, but regular socket head cap screws work fine as long as they don't interfere with the swivel handle.

-You really want _flat_ set screws, not the common ones with a cup point.
+You really want _flat_ ends, though, not the common cup points on set screws.
 Cup points will mar up the bottom of your compound.
-They are unlikely to damage the much harder cutters, but it's still a good idea to face off the cup points if that's all you have on hand.
+They are unlikely to damage the much harder cutters, but it's still a good idea to face off the cup points even for the cutter set screw.

-The diameter an thread pitch of the set screws really aren't all that important, but in general, fine thread pitches will let you lock things more securely.
+The diameter and thread pitch of the screws really aren't all that important.
+Use whatever you have on hand, but in general, fine thread pitches will let you lock things more securely.
 It's a good idea to use UNF pitches (10-32, 1/4-28, etc.) for holding tasks.

-You can, of course, use simple cap screws instead of set screws as long as they don't interfere with anything (like the swinging handle).

 ## Cutting a ball on the end of a rod